In Theory: A Brief Overview of Language Development Theories

 We’ll be giving you a brief overview of their theories and perspectives.
 Fair warning to all: There’s a lot of psychology here, so be prepared for a bunch of fancy new terms (we’ll explain them briefly as we go, of course).

-Chomsky’s Theories
+1. Chomsky’s Nativist Language Theories

-Noam Chomsky has been studying and developing his theories since the 1950s.
 In his book “Aspects of the Theory of Syntax” published in 1965, he has pushed forward the fundamental observation that there are deep structures and surface structures in every sentence, no matter what language.
-This is the reason why you can form sentences with similar meaning using a theoretically infinite combination of words.

 Essentially, deep structures are the thoughts and meanings we want to express and surface structures are the words, sounds and symbols we use to try and express them.